laras126/uipic-fall15/info.md

 For full credit, you must:

-* Miss no more than 2 classes
+* Miss no more than 1 class
 * Complete all Assignments by the end of the course
-* Complete misc tasks assigned to you ("clickholes", code presentations, etc.)
-* Final project live on the web at your domain

-Partial credit:

-* Miss no more than 4 classes
-* At least 50% of Assignments are completed
-* Complete misc tasks assigned to you ("clickholes", code presentations, etc.)
-* Final project live on the web at your domain

-Should you complete less than what is listed above, you will recieve an incomplete for the course.
+* Have gone to a meetup
+* Participated in Click-hole presentations and Code Reviews
+* Completed your final project as described above

 ## Materials